HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

 - **Intel RealSense SDK and ROS wrapper** – for configuring the pole-mounted RGB-D camera and accessing synchronised colour and depth streams.
 - **PlantCV** – for implementing leaf segmentation and basic health classification from RGB imagery.
 - **RViz 2** – for visualising the robot model, TF frames, leaf markers, pump status, and planning scene collision objects.

-[
-- credit any external libraries, tutorials, or prior codebases
-- acknowledge external assistance (demonstrators, other groups)

-]